 Okay while we are talking about vaping and driving let us look at the regulations with vaping and other forms of transport but before we get to that there is one thing that some of you might have wondered about.

-Can I vape in a rented car?
+Can I vape while driving a rented car?

 Let us look at what the people on Quora had to say: